nick42d/youtui/README.md

 # About
-Youtui - a simple TUI YouTube Music player written in Rust aiming to implement an artist->albums method of searching for music, and using discoverability principles for navigation.
-Inspired by https://github.com/ccgauche/ytermusic/.
+Youtui - a simple TUI YouTube Music player written in Rust aiming to implement an Artist->Albums workflow for searching for music, and using discoverability principles for navigation.
+Inspired by https://github.com/ccgauche/ytermusic/ and cmus.

-Ytmapi-rs - an asynchronous API for youtube music - using Google's internal API.
+Ytmapi-rs - an asynchronous API for youtube music - using Google's internal API, Tokio and Reqwest.
 Inspired by https://github.com/sigma67/ytmusicapi/.

 This project is not supported or endorsed by Google.
 ## Demo